fdioDocs/vpp-docs/docs/reference/vppcontainers/boxSetup.rst

     $ vagrant up

-Doing this above command may take quite some time, since you are installing a VM.
-Take a break and get some scooby snacks.
+Doing this above command will take quite some time, since you are installing a VM and building VPP.
+Take a break and get some scooby snacks while you wait.

-To confirm it is up, we can do:
+To confirm it is up, we can show the status of our Vagrant boxes with:

 .. code-block:: shell